 Universal Life Insurance

 Universal life insurance is also a type of permanent life insurance.
-This means you get lifelong protection, provided you pay the premiums.
-Most universal life insurance policies also build cash value, but they generally offer more flexibility than whole life insurance.
+This means that with universal life insurance, you get lifelong protection, provided you pay the premiums.
+Most universal life insurances also build cash value, but they generally offer more flexibility than whole life insurance.

 Universal life insurance mainly comes in three types:

-Guaranteed universal life insurance policies mean a guaranteed level premium and death benefit.
+Guaranteed universal life insurances mean a guaranteed level premiums and death benefit.
 Which means they both will remain the same throughout.
 You pick an age when the coverage ends, such as age 90, 100, 110, etc. The higher this number, the greater the cost of insurance will be.

-These universal life insurance policies provide lifelong protection and offer the freedom to increase or decrease premium payments and the death benefit, within certain limits.
+These universal insurance policies provide lifelong protection and offer the freedom to increase or decrease premiums and the death benefit, within certain limits.
 The built-in investment component is usually linked to a stock market index.

 IUL policies are more complex and expensive than guaranteed universal life insurance.